• Skip to primary navigation

 Hatfield Squat Mistake Standing Too Close to Rack

-For example, on one of my sets the other week with 455 lbs I clipped the j-hook on my first rep, and let me say, I adjusted and cleaned up my sloppiness real fast.
+For example, on one of my sets the other week with 455 lbs, I clipped the j-hook on my first rep, and let me say, I adjusted and cleaned up my sloppiness really fast.

 To make sure you never clip the rack or stand too far, I’d suggest keeping a consistent setup regarding the distance of your feet from the rack.
 For me, this is about 1.5-foot lengths and everyone will be different so find something that works and feels best for you.